 Will PTC prevent all railroad-related accidents and incidents?

-PTC cannot stop a train approaching an obstructed street-level crossing, nor will it prevent a vehicle from driving around lowered railroad crossing gates.
+PTC cannot stop a train approaching an obstructed street-level crossing, nor will it prevent a vehicle from driving into or around lowered railroad crossing gates.
 PTC cannot prevent trespassers from making their way onto the tracks, nor notify the train’s braking system of the trespasser.
 A conductor’s visual observation of either of these incursions does not provide for adequate braking time for a train weighing 2,000 tons or more.